Anton Lembit Soans: Anton Soans as an architect

-The Võru Bank building began to rise on the corner of Tartu and Jüri Stin 1937 and was completed in 1939.
+The Võru Bank building began to rise on the corner of Tartu and Jüri Street in 1937 and was completed in 1939.
 It was again a collaboration with Kuusik.
-The house was classically structured - in a small town on the main square, three-stories, high-rise roof with a central two-floor operating hall, very dominant in the city.
-In the style of president Päts, it had elements of traditionalism, a modern house with plenty of decorations covering the facade.
-The facade also included iconic reliefs from marble by the sculptor Alexander Kaasik.
+The building was classically structured - in a small town on the main square, three-stories, high-rise roof with a central two-floor main hall, very dominant in the city.
+In the style of president Päts, it had elements of traditionalism, a modern house with a variety of decorations on the facade.
+The facade also included iconic marble reliefs by sculptor Alexander Kaasik.

 At the end of 1937, the Bank of Estonia announced the Pärnu bank house competition.
 In collaboration with Alar Kotl, Soans designed the winning project.
-The building was started in 1939, hoping to get ready during the same year, but the construction was slowed down by Second World War, it was finally finished in 1943.
-It was the largest house in Pärnu and one of the largest bank buildings in Estonia at that time.
+The building was started in 1939, aiming for completion during the same year, but construction was delayed by the Second World War.
+It was finished in 1943.
+It was the largest structure in Pärnu and one of the largest bank buildings in Estonia at that time.
 Reconstruction and style will inevitably be similar in appearance to the same agency, perhaps even more decorative.
-Today it is the headquarter for SEB Pärnu.
+Today it is the headquarters of SEB Pärnu.

 In 1938, Anton Soans designed a Russian Orthodox Church in Kohtla-Järve, Järveküla tee 7.
 Geometrically clear and modest from the main plan.
-It was the only Orthodox church built in Estonia during this decade.
-Despite the traditional details, the structure and form of the church are quite modern, it did not even have the onion tuber motive.
-Since 1998 it was added on the list of cultural monuments, but before that the church built a dome for the church.
+It was the only Orthodox church built in Estonia during that decade.
+Despite the traditional details, the structure and form of the church are quite modern, it did not even have the onion towers.
+In 1998 it was added to the register of cultural monuments, after a dome had been added to the church.